castorr/Chatbot/README.md

 To enable this feature go into the `Songrequest` tab in the bot then press the `gear icon` in the top right corner and change `mode` from `$id` to either of the two other options

 ## Songrequests on Spotify is playing random songs after the first one
-The most likely reason for this is due to a new option in Spotify.
 You can disable this in Spotify under `edit` -> `preferences` -> `Advanced settings` -> `Autoplay` -> `Autoplay similar songs when your music ends`

-## Bot crashes / does not launch
+## Bot crashes / doesn't launch
-Most likely you don't have microsoft `visual c++ redistributables 2013 installed` Note that both `x64` and `x86` needs to be installed.
-If you have both installed you can still visit [this link](https://www.microsoft.com/en-us/download/details.aspx?id=40784) to download and repair them!
+Most likely you don't have microsoft `visual c++ redistributables 2013` installed, note that both `x64` and `x86` needs to be installed.
+If you have both installed you can still visit [this link](https://www.microsoft.com/en-us/download/details.aspx?id=40784) to download and repair them both.
 If you need a step to step tutorial for this you can find that [here](https://support.streamlabs.com/hc/en-us/articles/115004407613-Repair-C-Redistributables-2013-x86-and-x64).

 > Running as admin